robthomson/rotorflight-lua-ethos-suite/docs/dashboard-themes.md

 ---

+## 🎨 Theme Locations: System Themes vs User Themes

+Rotorflight supports two distinct locations for dashboard themes:

+### **System Themes**
+- **Path:**
+  `/scripts/rfsuite/widgets/dashboard/themes/<themename>`
+- **Description:**
+  System themes come pre-installed with Rotorflight.
+These serve as the built-in or default options, and provide a great starting point or reference for customizations.

+### **User Themes**
+- **Path:**
+  `/scripts/rfsuite.user/dashboard/<themename>`
+- **Description:**
+  User themes are your personal, editable copies.
+To add a custom theme, simply place your theme folder here.
+User themes can be modified freely and will not be overwritten by updates.

+> **Tip:** If a user theme and a system theme have the same name, both will appear in the theme selector—user themes are clearly marked and can be prioritized as needed.

+**How the theme selector works:**
+- The dashboard will display both user and system themes when you choose a theme.
+- Your selection is saved using a key like `user/themename` or `system/themename`, so the dashboard knows exactly where to look.
+- You can safely test or modify themes in the user location without affecting system files.

+---

 For more information, examples, and advanced customization, see the rest of this documentation or the default themes in the `themes/` folder.

 ---